lawrencelj/DCCP/README.md

 reshapData()
 getTidyData()

-to run the script, it requires only running the getTidayData(). which basicly running prepareData() and reshapData() in order.
+to run the script, it requires a folder call "tmpFolder", and then only running the getTidayData(). which basicly running prepareData() and reshapData() in order.

+prepareData() can take 3 parameters: 1. datafile URL.
+2.Destination file name and path string.
+3.unzip target folder.
-prepareData() download required data by project as rawData.zip and create a temporary folder call "temporaryFolder" right under the working directory and unzip the file to this folder.
+All these parameters have already defaulted as required by assignment.
+Download required data by project as rawData.zip and create a temporary folder call "temporaryFolder" right under the working directory and unzip the file to this folder.

 reshapData() will work as following order: